tomto66/Topiary-Riffz/README.md

 # Topiary Riffz 0.7.0

-Topiary Riffz is a plugin for beats & drums.
+Topiary Riffz is a plugin to assign midi patterns to keys, and potentially transpose these patterns.

 * Topiary Riffz folder contains the code and a projucer file
 * Topiary folder contains code used by other Topiary modules; code is duplicated to make it easy for you :)